Moaning Lisa (band)

 Moaning Lisa are an Australian rock band formed in Canberra in 2016.
 The group has released two EPs, The Sweetest in 2017, and Do You Know Enough? in 2018.

 The four members of Moaning Lisa studied music in Canberra.
 They are singer-bassist Charlie Versegi, singer-guitarist Hayley Manwaring, lead guitarist Ellen Chan, and drummer Hayden Fritzlaff.
 Their music has been described as punk rock, grunge rock, and shoegaze.
 In 2016, they won the National Campus Band Competition, and garnered media coverage for speaking out against anti-social behaviour at gigs.

 In January 2018, their single "Carrie (I Want a Girl)", referencing Carrie Brownstein, was lauded as an anthem for the LGBT community.
 That same year, Moaning Lisa won the National Live Music Award for ACT Live Act of the Year.

 On tour, Moaning Lisa have supported the likes of Mitski, DZ Deathrays, Waax, Camp Cope, and Polish Club.
 They have also performed at Spilt Milk and Yours and Owls, with upcoming performances at Splendour in the Grass and Stonefest.

 In 2021, the band signed with Farmer & the Owl and released "Something" in March 2021 and "Inadequacy" in June 2021.
 The band's debut album Something Like This But Not This was released on 8 October 2021.

+On September 13th, 2024, the band announced their forthcoming sophomore album fainter, will be released on November 22, 2024.